-Number of meeting(s)
+Number of meeting(s) attended/eligible to attend

-Members of Audit Committee attended/eligible to attend
+Members of Audit Committee

 Mr. Wong Man Chung, Francis (Chairman) 3/3

 Mr. Lie Ken Jie Remy Anthony Ket Heng 3/3

 Mr. To Chun Wai 3/3

 The Audit Committee has written terms of reference explaining its role and authority delegated to it by the Board.
-The terms of reference of the Audit Committee were revised on 20 January 2023 and they are available on the websites of the Company and HKEXnews.
+The terms of reference of the Audit Committee are available on the websites of the Company and HKEXnews.